intervalplace/aon/README.md

   utils/canonical.ts
 ```

 The node depends only on the `AonTransport` interface.
-The libp2p/TCP implementation is one transport — not the protocol.
+The libp2p/TCP implementation is one transport, it is not the protocol.
 Alternative transports (LoRa, Bluetooth mesh, radio) implement the same interface and require no changes to the node.

 ## Object model